-43.1 The sprint session start procedure detailed below will only be used at those Competitions where a sprint session is scheduled.

-43.2 30 minutes before the scheduled start of the formation lap the pit exit will be opened and all cars, including any that are required to start the sprint session from the pit lane, will be permitted to leave the pit lane to cover one (1) reconnaissance lap.
+- 43.1 The sprint session start procedure detailed below will only be used at those Competitions where a sprint session is scheduled. - 43.2 30 minutes before the scheduled start of the formation lap the pit exit will be opened and all cars, including any that are required to start the sprint session from the pit lane, will be permitted to leave the pit lane to cover one (1) reconnaissance lap.

-At the end of this lap all cars starting the sprint session from the grid should stop on the grid in starting order with their engines stopped.
+At the end of this lap all cars starting the sprint session from the grid should stop on the grid in starting order with their engines stopped and all cars required to start the sprint session from the pit lane must enter the pit lane.